 Fall Project Week

-Seventh graders travel to Camp High Rocks in western North Carolina, which provides an atmosphere that deemphasizes competition and elevates community and personal growth.
-Students hone their adventure skills with such activities as rock climbing and ropes courses to backpacking and canoeing.
-At the same time, students try new things while they learn to trust one another, and work through difficult situations as a team, helping develop confidence, good decision-making skills, and a sense of social responsibility.The eighth grade travels to Washington, D.C. for a close look at our government at work, a trip that enriches their current history class.
-The itinerary included a visit to the White House, a photo opportunity with Congressman Spencer Bachus, a tour of Antietam National Battlefield, a day at the Smithsonian museums, and an evening performance at historical Ford’s theater.
+Seventh graders travel to Camp High Rocks in western North Carolina, which provides an atmosphere that elevates community and personal growth.
+Students hone their adventure skills with such activities as rock climbing, ropes courses, backpacking and canoeing.
+At the same time, students try new things while they learn to trust one another, and work through difficult situations as a team, helping develop confidence, good decision-making skills and a sense of social responsibility.